When Can I Stop Wearing My Retainer

 If you notice any cracks or discoloration on your retainer, make sure to replace it right away; otherwise, you may end up needing more extensive dental work down the line.
 If you’re having trouble with the fit of your retainer after several weeks or months of wear, consult with your orthodontist – he or she might be able to adjust the fit or suggest a new style that works better for you.

-See also What To Wear Under A Graduation Gown
+See also How To Wear A Pad With A Thong

 Permanent vs Removable Retainers: Which Should I Choose?